Mumbai: FIR lodged against firm for denying Muslim man a job

-Sparking outrage on social media where he wrote about the incident, the 22-yr-old revealed how his job application was denied by a diamond export company stating it only hired non-Muslims; he went to the police, to teach the company a lesson
+Sparking outrage on social media where he wrote about the incident, the 22-year-old revealed how his job application was denied by a diamond export company stating it only hired non-Muslims

 Armed with an MBA degree, this 22-year-old had hoped to begin his career with a marketing job in a city-based diamond export company, but instead received a rude shock when his job application was turned down merely because he is a Muslim.